huiminzhang0111/web-46-web-sprint-challenge-advanced-react-huiminzhang0111/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+- a functional component is known as stateless component as it simply accpets data and display them in some form, that they are mainly resposible for rendering UI. it is just a javascript functional component which accepts props and returns a React element.
+While stateful component (class component) implements logic and state.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+- componentWillMount is invoked just before mounting occurs.
+It is called right before render(). componentWillUpdate is to manipulate the component just before it receives new props or state.

 3. Define stateful logic.
+- it is any code that uses state, but in the case of hooks I would define it as a behavior created with the use of one or more hooks.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+- 1. arrange: render our component; 2. act: fill out and submit our form; 3. assert: find what will appear on the page and verify it exists.